-As the main, permanent exhibit in the museum, “The Changing Face of Edmonds” provides an encapsulated, thematic, and chronological history, interpreting the many changes that have taken place in Edmonds from 1890 to today.
-It follows the story of Edmonds’ founding in 1890, its settlement and growth, the birth of its logging and shingle industries, the influence of transportation, and other important events, and includes original artifacts to accompany these stories.
-The exhibit features a reconstructed room from the 1894 Stevens Hotel, and a working model of a shingle mill, representative of the mills that filled the Edmonds waterfront at the turn of the century.
+The lower floor of the museum is dedicated to the history of Edmonds and the surrounding area.
+The displays provide an encapsulated, thematic, and chronological history, interpreting the many changes that have taken place in Edmonds from 1890 to today.
+Learn about Edmonds’ founding in 1890, its settlement and growth, the birth of its logging and shingle industries, the influence of transportation, and other important events, and see original artifacts to accompany these stories.
+The lower level features a reconstructed room from the 1894 Stevens Hotel, a schoolhouse exhibit, a diorama depicting the Edmonds townsite and waterfront in 1910, and a working model of a shingle mill, representative of the mills that filled the Edmonds waterfront at the turn of the century.

 The history of Edmonds is directly tied to the water.
 From the discovery of the town to various uses today, the waterfront has provided vital links to transportation, settlement and growth.
 A “marine room” was established shortly after the museum was founded in 1973 with donations from the private collection of Doug and Dorothy Egan, founding members of the historical society and museum, among others.
 The purpose of the marine room was to perpetuate the maritime heritage of the city.
 In 2004, Megan Guenther redesigned the room as part of her graduate thesis.
 Much of the research and design in the current space is a result of her efforts.

 Today, the exhibit occupies one of the building’s old jail cells on the lower level, complete with steel floors and wood planking to resemble a ship’s hull.
 The exhibit features various artifacts and photographs related to the maritime history of Edmonds.
 Topics of interest include Puget Sound steamers and ferries, tugboats, and the evolution of the Edmonds waterfront from industrial to recreational.